gustavodiasag/clox/NOTES.md

+# Transpilers

+While implementing a programming language, one may choose to target another source language as a sort of high-level intermediate representation.
+Lexing, parsing and static analysis would still be required, but instead of lowering the semantics down to primitive representations or even machine code, the back-end of the language would produce a string of valid source code for some high level language.
+Then, a compilation tool for that targeted language could be used in order to execute the code.

+If the source language is only a simple syntatic skin over the target language, it may skip analysis entirely and go straight to outputting the analogous syntax in the destination language.
+However, if the two languages are more semantically different, additional phases of a full compiler implementation may take place.

 # Amortized analysis

 Method for analysing a given algorithm's complexity or how much of a resource, especially time or memory, it takes to execute.
 The motivation for amortized analysis is that looking at the worst-case time per operation can be too pessimistic if the only way to produce an expensive operation is to set it up with a large number of cheap operations beforehand.